npankov/frontend-project-lvl2/README.md

 ---

 ### Using
-To start you type in the terminal (without quotes)
+To start you type in the terminal
+'firstfile.json' and 'secondfile.json' - it's the path from file, with your name (without quotes)

     gendiff 'firstfile.json' 'secondfile.json'